-- 4. The PI Regulations are not intended to restrict the quantity or volume of imports.
+4. The PI Regulations are not intended to restrict the quantity or volume of imports.
 There are no restrictions in relation to the quantity or value of imports of unmarked plastic explosives under the Criminal Code regime.
-However, in exercising power to grant an authorisation, the Attorney-General may have regard to whether the import of unmarked plastic explosives is reasonable. - 5.
-The control of plastic explosives is a statutory requirement under Regulation 4AA of the PI Regulations made under the Customs Act 1901.
+However, in exercising power to grant an authorisation, the Minister for Home Affairs may have regard to whether the import of unmarked plastic explosives is reasonable.

+5. The control of plastic explosives is a statutory requirement under Regulation 4AA of the PI Regulations made under the Customs Act 1901.
 The control cannot be abolished without legislative approval.
 The provisions requiring Authorisation to be obtained for certain dealings with unmarked plastic explosives under the Criminal Code cannot be abolished without legislative approval.

-- 6. Not applicable. - 7.(a) No specific timeframe.
+7. (a) No specific timeframe.
 However, it is recommended that the application forms are completed and submitted at least six weeks before the goods' expected arrival in Australia.

-In addition, the importer must provide the State or Territory Permit or Licence to import plastic explosives on the Application for Permission to import plastic explosives form and on the Manufacturers Certificate, relevant to the DIBP and Criminal Code regimes respectively.
-In the case of unmarked plastic explosives, an Application for Authorisation to import unmarked plastic explosives should be lodged with the Attorney-General's Department at the same time as the permission form.
+In addition, the importer must provide the State or Territory Permit or Licence to import plastic explosives on the Application for Permission to import plastic explosives form and on the Manufacturers Certificate, relevant to the Home Affairs and Criminal Code regimes respectively.
+In the case of unmarked plastic explosives, an Application for Authorisation to import unmarked plastic explosives should be lodged with the Department of Home Affairs before seeking permission to import.

-(b) A permit under the DIBP scheme would not normally be granted immediately as some conditions must be fulfilled.
+(b) A permit to import would not normally be granted immediately as some conditions must be fulfilled.
 Checking of applicants' suitability to hold a permit generally takes some time and therefore permits cannot generally be issued immediately upon request.

-An Application for an Authorisation under the Criminal Code regime must be submitted to the Attorney-General for his or her consideration and, if the Application is approved, an instrument of authorisation is executed and provided to the applicant.
+An Application for an Authorisation under the Criminal Code regime must be submitted to the Department of Home Affairs for consideration and, if the Application is approved, an instrument of authorisation is executed and provided to the applicant.
 The process may take approximately two to three weeks.

+(c) No.

-- (c) No. - (d) Granting permission for the importation of plastic explosives involves state and territory licensing authorities, the DIBP and the Attorney-General's Department.
-Authorisations and Permissions to import unmarked plastic explosives and Permissions to import marked plastic explosives are granted by the Attorney-General or an authorised officer. - 8.
-Unless otherwise stated, the regulations allow a Minister to consider whatever he or she believes necessary in forming a view as to whether or not to grant a permit.
-An import permit under the DIBP scheme may be revoked if the permit holder engages in conduct that contravenes a condition or requirement of the permission.
+(d) Granting permission for the importation of plastic explosives involves state and territory licensing authorities, the Department of Home Affairs.
+Authorisations and Permissions to import unmarked plastic explosives and Permissions to import marked plastic explosives are granted by the Minister or an authorised officer.

+8. Unless otherwise stated, the regulations allow the Minister to consider whatever he or she believes necessary in forming a view as to whether or not to grant a permit.
+An import permit issued by the Minister or an authorized person may be revoked if the permit holder engages in conduct that contravenes a condition or requirement of the permission.

-An authorisation to import unmarked plastic explosives may be refused by the Attorney-General if he or she considers that the proposed importation is unreasonable and/or considers that the authorisation ought not be granted having regard to such matters as he or she considers relevant.
-An application may be made to the Administrative Appeals Tribunal for review of the Attorney-General's decision to refuse to grant an Authorisation or the Attorney-General's decision to specify a condition or restriction in an Authorisation made under section 72.18(1) (authorisation for research), section 72.19(1) (authorisation for defence and police purposes), section 72.20(1) (authorisation for use of existing stocks) or section 72.21(2) (authorisation for manufacturers).
+An authorisation to import unmarked plastic explosives may be refused by the Minister if he or she considers that the proposed importation is unreasonable and/or considers that the authorisation ought not be granted having regard to such matters as he or she considers relevant.
+An application may be made to the Administrative Appeals Tribunal for review of the Minister's decision to refuse to grant an Authorisation or the Minister's decision to specify a condition or restriction in an Authorisation made under section 72.18(1) (authorisation for research), section 72.19(1) (authorisation for defence and police purposes), section 72.20(1) (authorisation for use of existing stocks) or section 72.21(2) (authorisation for manufacturers).

-The Attorney-General or his or her authorised officer would be required to give reasons for refusing to grant an Authorisation.
-If the Attorney-General's decision is affected by jurisdictional error or error of law, it is susceptible to judicial review under the Administrative Decisions (Judicial Review) Act 1977.
+The Minister or his or her authorised officer would be required to give reasons for refusing to grant an Authorisation.
+If the Minister's decision is affected by jurisdictional error or error of law, it is susceptible to judicial review under the Administrative Decisions (Judicial Review) Act 1977.